Jarlakxen/scalatra-rest/README.md

 ## QueryableSupport

-This is a simple trait that add the capability to extract and convert the query parameters based on an case class fields.
+This is a simple trait that adds the capability to extract and convert the query parameters based on every case class fields.

 Example: